Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 You can send emails to someone in Liverpool Prison using the Email a Prisoner service.

-You might also be able to attach photos and receive replies from the resident, depending on the rules at Liverpool Prison.
+You might also be able to attach photos and receive replies from the prisoner, depending on the rules at Liverpool Prison.

 You can write at any time.